Hangzhou: Cycle hire

+Railways

 Hangzhou sits on the intersecting point of some of the busiest rail corridors in China.
 The city's main station is Hangzhou East station (colloquially "East Station" 东站).
 It is one of the biggest rail traffic hubs in China, consisting of 15 platforms that house the High Speed services to Shanghai, Nanjing, Changsha, Ningbo, and beyond.
 The metro station beneath the rail complex building is a stop along the Hangzhou Metro Line 1 and Line 4.
 There are frequent departures for Shanghai with approximately 20-minute headways from 6:00 to 21:00.
 Non-stop CRH high-speed service between Hangzhou and Shanghai takes 50 minutes and leaves every hour (excluding a few early morning/late night departures) from both directions.
 Other CRH high-speed trains that stop at one or more stations along the route complete the trip in 59 to 75 minutes.
 Most other major cities in China can also be reached by direct train service from Hangzhou.
 The Hangzhou railway station (colloquially the "City Station" 城站) was closed for renovation in mid 2013 but has recently opened again.

 A second high-speed rail channel through Hangzhou is operational along with another major station, Hangzhou West, opened on September 22, 2022.

 Direct trains link Hangzhou with more than 50 main cities, including 12 daily services to Beijing and more than 100 daily services to Shanghai; they reach as far as Ürümqi.
 The China Railway High-Speed service inaugurated on October 26, 2010.
 The service is operated by the CRH 380A(L), CRH 380B(L) and CRH380CL train sets which travel at a maximum speed of 350 km/h, shortening the duration of the 202 km trip to only 45 minutes.